These statements are the Scriptural teachings that sit behind who we are and motivate how we live our lives.

 Baptism is the public sign that we have declared our allegiance to Jesus and to His body, the church.
 The act is a symbol of our life with God.
 Being immersed under the waters is symbolic of being crucified with Christ, our sins buried.
 Our emergence from the water proclaims a resurrected life, being made new in Jesus (Romans 6:3-4).
 The water has no saving power; that is God’s work.
 The symbolism and importance of baptism is seen in the life of Jesus (Mark 1:9) and in the life of the church after the resurrection (Acts 2).

 We understand that there are many traditions in regards to baptism.
 We practice baptism by immersion for those who have come to an understanding of their sin, recognize their need for God’s grace and have confessed Jesus as their Lord and Savior.
-If you would like to speak to someone about baptism or about being baptized, please contact an area church pastor to make arrangements.
+If you would like to speak to someone about baptism or about being baptized, please contact a staff member or elder for more information.

 The Lord's Supper